 Abstract

 Deficiency of macro and micro-nutrients is a major challenge to sustainable wheat production.
 Integrating biostimulants such as Arbuscular Mycorrhizal Fungi (AMF) and inorganic fertilizers have been shown to have potential to enhance wheat production by optimizing their mutual benefits.
 However, combination of AMF and micronutrients has not been given the necessary attention, especially in low-input systems.
-Thus, a study was conducted on in a Ferralsols for two seasons to evaluate the effect of integrating AMF with phosphorous (P) and copper (Cu) fertilizers on wheat grain yield, nutrient uptake, and use efficiency.
+Thus, a study was conducted on Ferralsols for two seasons to evaluate the effect of integrating AMF with phosphorous (P) and copper (Cu) fertilizers on wheat grain yield, nutrient uptake, and use efficiency.
 Two levels of AMF (0 and 60 L ha-1) were applied with three levels of P: 0 kg, 8.8 kg, and 17.6 kg ha-1, and three levels of Cu at 0 kg, 5 kg, and 10 kg ha-1.
 Results show that while AMF did not have a significant impact on soil available P, available Cu increased by 32% - 40% compared to control.
 AMF also enhanced P and Cu uptake by 27 - 30%, and 24 - 38%, respectively.
 Furthermore, AMF increased P and Cu use efficiency by about 15 - 31% and 18 - 35% above the plots without AMF, respectively.
-Co-application of P at 8.8 kg ha-1 and 60 L AMF ha-1 showed recorded the highest wheat grain yield of 2.84 and 4.72 Mg ha-1 during the 2018 and 2019 long rain seasons, respectively.
-The study showed shows that use of AMF could play a significant role in reducing the amount of inorganic P fertilizers while increasing wheat grain yield.
+Co-application of P at 8.8 kg ha-1 and 60 L AMF ha-1 showed the highest wheat grain yield of 2.84 and 4.72 Mg ha-1 during the 2018 and 2019 long rain seasons, respectively.
+The study showed that use of AMF could play a significant role in reducing the amount of inorganic P fertilizers while increasing wheat grain yield.

 Key words: Biostimulants, symbiosis, toxicity, wheat grain yield